foxthefox/yamaha-yxc-nodejs/README.md

 Copyright (c) 2017 - 2022 foxthefox <foxthefox@wysiwis.net>

-This library is using the peer-ssdp package from Fraunhofer FOKUS.
+This library is using the peer-ssdp package from Fraunhofer FOKUS in the versions 0.0.1 up to 1.0.0, therfore LGPL v3.0 applies also here.